 I'm an Australian-based, internationally experienced, advisor on pricing, monetization and business models.
 I have a full time gig in the tech industry (SaaS) and I help start-ups and entrepreneurs with their pricing strategy.

-I've also done my own start-up, and I'm the author of "Overcoming Floccinaucinihilipilification: Valuing & Monetizing Products and Services".
+I've also done my own start-up, and I'm the author of the most ridiculously titled pricing book of all time "Overcoming Floccinaucinihilipilification: Valuing & Monetizing Products and Services".

 Fancy a chat?
 Let me know your specific pricing challenges and questions when booking a call.
 I look forward to helping your soon.